Great news Kiwi shoppers! After 11 months of self-isolation with Mrs Claus up at the North Pole, Santa’s coming back to Northlands.

 What a visit with Santa at Northlands is like

-Santa needs to take breaks throughout the day to feed his reindeer, so if you visit during the hours he is in residence and he’s not there, he won’t be too far away.
+And a reminder that Santa needs to take breaks throughout the day to feed his reindeer, so if you visit during the hours he is in residence and he’s not there, he won’t be too far away.

 *Available while stocks last.
 One book per child.